matthew-eads/yesod-articles/README.md

     `[e|\x -> do defaultLayout $ x|]`, which is probably a good idea for you too.

-Because of the wonderful type-safety-ness of all of Yesod's links, it is impossible, or at least infeasable, to generate truly seperate pages for each article.
+Because of the wonderful type-safety-ness of all of Yesod's links, it is impossible, or at least infeasible, to generate truly separate pages for each article.
 Instead the workaround that I use is to generate a `getArticleR` handler, which takes in an argument from the url, this is used to then defer to the appropriate handler function (ex: `getArticleR "foo"` will return the `getFooR` function).